 LendingTree data shows that consumers have been requesting personal loans for home improvement at a higher-than-average rate since the pandemic began.
 Our researchers surveyed consumers who used LendingTree’s online marketplace to determine how they planned to upgrade their spaces amid the COVID-19 crisis.

-- LendingTree personal loan data suggests that some consumers are using time spent at home due to the COVID-19 pandemic to work on home improvements.
+- LendingTree personal loan data suggests that some consumers are using time spent at home to work on home improvements.
 Comparing the first week of June 2019 to the first week of June 2020, requests for home improvement personal loans increased by 7.8%.

 - About 1 in 3 loan applicants said the pandemic factored into their decision to seek out a personal loan.
 Of the consumers whose decision was affected by the pandemic, 18% said their income was impacted by the pandemic and they couldn’t pay for the purchase themselves, while nearly 1 in 10 decided to tackle a home improvement project due to increased time spent at home.